iRuiz-Ruiz/Mitogenomic-Analysis/Mitogenome_analysis.md

 ```

 ## Run Gblocks
-Input files needed are
+Input files are
 1. Gblock executable program
 2. Aligned fasta files

-Both need to be in the same folder, to do that you could use the followin lines
+Both should be in the same folder, to do that you could use the following lines

 ```ruby
 #Create a folder to include the aligned files and Gblock executable program